-- X Combine the roles of Chief Executive Officer and Chairman of the Board. - X Provide for "single trigger" equity vesting on a change in control. - X Gross up "golden parachute" excise taxes upon a change in control. - X Gross up taxes on perquisites or benefits, except standard relocation expenses. - X Permit hedging or pledging of our Common Stock. - X Provide special or supplemental retirement benefits to any executive. - X Allow repricing of equity awards without stockholder approval.
+X Have a classified Board of Directors (starting in 2017).
+X Combine the roles of Chief Executive Officer and Chairman of the Board.
+X Provide for "single trigger" equity vesting on a change in control.
+X Gross up "golden parachute" excise taxes upon a change in control.
+X Gross up taxes on perquisites or benefits, except standard relocation expenses.
+X Permit hedging or pledging of our Common Stock.
+X Provide special or supplemental retirement benefits to any executive.
+X Allow repricing of equity awards without stockholder approval.